Video Gamer is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Prices subject to change. Learn more

 Once all of that is over, you can head to any nearby Pokemon Center.
 The staff will notice your Hall of Fame sticker and allow you to access the Judge Function.

-Go to the Pokemon on your PC, highlight the one you want to check out and double tap the “+” button.
+Go to the Pokemon in your team, highlight the one you want to check out and double tap the “+” button.

 That Pokemon’s stats should be represented by a chart on the upper right side of your screen, along with words that give an approximation for their IVs.
 The maximum value of an IV for each stat is 31, totaling to 186 for all six stats.